mhutchie/vscode-git-graph/CONTRIBUTING.md

 3. In the terminal, run `npm run install` to download the required dependencies
 4. Install the tslint extension if it is not already installed
 5. Create and checkout a branch for the issue you're going to work on

+Review the [Codebase Outline](https://github.com/mhutchie/vscode-git-graph/wiki/Codebase-Outline), so you have an understanding of the structure of the code.

 The npm scripts are as follows:
 `npm run compile` compiles both front and backend code